SantosPauloRF/WebSite-DarkMode/README.md

 });
 ```

 Other then that, you can see that i used flex box to make all the parts of the website responsive.
-For the video blocks on the center, i used ```flex-wrap: wrap;``` to make them wrap into each other as the screen get smaller (didnt want to change their size as that will compromise the understanding of the content).
+For the video blocks in the center, i used ```flex-wrap: wrap;``` to make them wrap into each other as the screen get smaller (didnt want to change their size as that will compromise the understanding of the content).

 Also some basic animations in the content as you hover into them.
-Same with the menu buttons ( made divs and didnt use ```<buttom>``` so i couls full personalise them).
-I ancor the button clicks to the content and the footer ids, so when you press them the page goes to those sections.
+Same with the menu buttons ( made divs and didnt use ```<buttom>``` so i could fully personalize them).
+I ancor the button clicks to the content and footer ids, so when you press them the page goes to those sections.

 Still a bunch of things i can do better, but thats my first website and my objective of make a responsive dark mode was achive!

-Any constructive comments pleas send me a message on [linkedin](https://www.linkedin.com/in/paulo-rafael-faria-dos-santos-a2ba65235/)
+Any constructive comments please send me a message on [linkedin](https://www.linkedin.com/in/paulo-rafael-faria-dos-santos-a2ba65235/)

 Thank you very much! 👋🙂